Abentesfaye/simple_shell/README.md

 ## LIMITATION

 ## LICENSE
+This project is realesed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.
 ## ACKNOWLEDGEMENTS
 this project is based on the the requirements specified in a prompt for simple shell project in ALX